 I’m a Dutch young adult living in the North of the Netherlands, born in 1991 but I try to age at my own pace.
-My current thoughts, and my curiosity imply more about me than the titles I have.
-This blog is a large part of the things I do.
+My current thoughts, and my curiosity imply more about me than the titles I have, and the things I’ve done.
+This blog is a large part of the things I do and who I am.
 But I am also passionate about my work.
 Below you can find a short description of my past.
 Contact me to receive a detailed CV, containing much more information and activities!

 Measuremen (September 2018-….)

 At Measuremen, I work as In-House researcher (read more here).
 Recently (April 2019) I started working on the analyses and visualization of sensor data, and experience sampling data of office workers.
 Next to that, I am also active (still) as project manager for the Healthy Workplace.

 At the Hanze University for applied Sciences, I worked as a researcher and project manager, where I was ambassador for the Quantified Self Institute.
 I work(ed) on several project related to Quantified Self, coaching, and the adoption of self-tracking technology.
 My largest project is the Healthy Workplace; where we use sensortechnology, wearables, behavior change, and a stimulating environment to improve the health of office workers (see website in Dutch).

 Master degree ( September 2014 – August 2016)

 I have a Masters degree in the two year track of Human Movement Sciences at the University of Groningen.
 In the second year of my Master’s I chose the specialization Healthy Aging.
 I performed my thesis project at the Quantified Self Institute.
 And wrote a narrative review about wearable technologies for quantifying stress.
 Some of the courses I studied were; (exercise) physiology, the (aging) brain, dynamic systems, philosophy of Science, statistics, and math.